21 French Consonants: How to Pronounce Them, From B to Z

-In some cases, they’re pronounced “soft”; in other cases, they’re pronounced “hard.”
+In some cases, they’re pronounced “soft” and, in other cases, they’re pronounced “hard.”

 The good news is, there are some rules to help you understand how French consonants behave.
 And when you learn these rules, your French fluency will get a boost.